updated: May 2020

 Seattle based band Ghost Ship

 Sometimes, I feel inspired by music.
 It directly or indirectly influences my art or the concept.
 One day in Seattle, I had an opportunity to hear this song.
 I was not expecting to hear this kind of song in mid-day.
-But, my soul was simply moved.
+But, my soul was very moved.
+I was almost crying.

 The answer motivated me to switch my career from journalist to artist that allows me to share my perspective or personal experience in the form of art.
 I felt I understood the role of art for the first time.
 Still, art is deep.